Drug Evaluation Committee 2016-41 Submission of Notification Document Concerning Discontinuation of Development

 (2)The date on which three years have elapsed since the discontinuation or termination of the clinical trial

 Even if a clinical trial is terminated, the period for which such records are required cannot be clearly defined because the records related to the clinical trial may be used to resume the clinical trial or as part of the materials at the time of application, but the above retention period is specified because the decision to terminate development may clarify the need for such records.
 It is considered that the above retention period is stipulated in order to clarify the need for the records.
-Therefore, it should be noted that the purpose of this provision is considered to be unfulfilled if the discontinuation of development is not notified after the notification of discontinuation of the clinical trial.
+Therefore, it should be noted that the purpose of this provision is considered to be unfulfilled if the discontinuation of development is not notified after the notification of discontinuation of clinical trial.